Orange-OpenSource/ouds-ios/OUDS/Core/Components/Sources/_OUDSComponents.docc/OUDSComponents.md

 ### Apply a specific border (border tokens)

 This module exposes the helper `oudsBorder(style:width:radius:color)` so as to apply border semantic tokens on a view in order to define a border effect.
-The helper is available through `View`, and tokens through the wrapper of the theme.
+The helper is available through `View`, and tokens through the provider of the theme.

 ```swift
     @Environment(\.theme) private var theme